 where Cp is a function of the canopy coverage Cc, θh and L. Cp is approximately equal to canopy coverage (Cc) for vertical snowfall trajectories.
 However, for non-vertical snowfall 1>Cp>Cc.

-3.7 Correlation Between Forest Structure and Interception
+3.8 Statistics and Regression Models

 To determine how forest structure was associated with interception efficiency at different azimuth and zenith angles over the March 13-14 snowfall event, each portion of the hemisphere at each grid location was considered.
 The relationship between interception efficiency and canopy contact number was found to be linear and thus the Pearson Correlation Coefficient, ρp was calculated using the ‘stats’ package in R (R Core Team, 2022) to quantify the association between a single raster of interception efficiency and the 32,760 rasters containing the canopy contact number hemisphere for each portion of the hemisphere (azimuth [0°, 1°, …, 359°], zenith angle [0°, 1°, …, 90°]) for each of the 25 cm grid cells across the FT and PWL forest plots.

-3.8 Statistics and Regression Models

-Linear and non-linear models, based on observed data and theoretical justification presented in this study, were developed and assessed using the ‘stats’ package in R (R Core Team, 2022).
+Linear and non-linear models, were developed to assess relationships between observed data using the ‘stats’ package in R (R Core Team, 2022).
 Linear models were fitted using ordinary least squares regression via the ‘lm’ function from the R ‘stats’ package to analyze two relationships: (1) between interception efficiency and meteorological variables and (2) between interception efficiency and leaf contact area.
 The later was forced through the origin based on the theoretical justification that the dependent variable should be zero when the independent variable is zero.
 Kozak & Kozak (1995) noted, the default R2 value provided for least squares models forced through the origin by many statistical packages can be misleading.
 Therefore, these R2 values were adjusted using Equation 10 in Kozak & Kozak (1995).
 Non-linear models were fitted using non-linear least squares (nls) regression via the ‘nls’ function in ‘stats’ package in R.

 4. Results